 Was this helpful?

-Here are some answers to questions people ask about brain zaps.
+Here are some answers to questions people often ask about brain zaps.

 How long does a brain zap last?

-Brain zaps and other side effects from discontinuing antidepressants usually stop within 1–2 weeks.
+Usually, brain zaps and other side effects from discontinuing antidepressants stop within a few weeks.
 If they continue for longer or are bothersome, a person should seek medical advice.

 Are brain zaps serious?

-Brain zaps are not a sign of a serious problem, but people and doctors sometimes mistake them for signs of another condition.
+Brain zaps do not signal a serious problem, but people and doctors sometimes mistake them for signs of another condition.
 Being aware that they are a side effect can help a person avoid anxiety.

 Are brain zaps a seizure?

-Doctors do not know why they happen, but they are not a seizure.
+Doctors do not know why they occur, but brain zaps are not a seizure.
 Experts describe the effects of antidepressant discontinuation syndrome as vague and nonspecific.

-Brain zaps can be bothersome, but they will not cause damage to the brain.
+Brain zaps can occur when a person decreases or stops using certain medications, particularly antidepressants.
+They can be bothersome but do not cause damage to the brain.

-Nonetheless, antidepressant withdrawal can be challenging.
-However, the symptoms will usually go away on their own after a few weeks.
+While antidepressant withdrawal can be challenging, the symptoms will usually resolve on their own after a few weeks.

-A person should work with a doctor to find the right dosage, and they should always take their medication exactly as the doctor prescribes.
-If side effects or withdrawal symptoms interfere with daily life, it is important to tell a doctor.
+An individual should work with a healthcare professional to find the right dosage and always take their medication exactly as recommended.
+If side effects or withdrawal symptoms interfere with daily life, it is important to inform a healthcare professional.